Title

 The Child and Youth Welfare Code focuses on the welfare and protection of children and youth in the Philippines, covering aspects such as the definition of youthful offenders, their examination, care, suspension of sentence, and rehabilitation, with the provincial or city fiscal representing the Department of Social Welfare in judicial matters.

-The Code applies to persons below twenty-one years of age except those emancipated in accordance with law.
+It refers to persons below twenty-one (21) years of age, except those emancipated in accordance with law.

-The civil personality of the child commences from the time of conception for all purposes favorable to the child, subject to the Civil Code requirements.
+Civil personality of the child commences from the time of conception for all purposes favorable to the child, subject to the requirements of Article 41 of the Civil Code.

 Analyze Cases Smarter, Faster